rudrapatel001/Iris_Flower_Classifier_Ml_Model/README.md

-Given the provided code, I'll incorporate it into the README to provide a comprehensive guide.
-Here’s the updated README file for your GitHub repository:

----

 # Iris Flower Classifier with Flask

 This project features a machine learning model that classifies Iris flowers using a Flask web application.
 The classifier can predict whether a flower is **Iris Setosa**, **Iris Versicolor**, or **Iris Virginica** based on its measurements.